clemsos/writings/_quora/2017-06-20-What-is-your-first-impression-when-you-arrive-in-Shenzhen.md

 source: quora
 language: en
 title: |
-    Clément Renaud\'s answer to What is your first impression when you arrive in Shenzhen? - Quora
+    What is your first impression when you arrive in Shenzhen? - Quora
 ---